St. Francis to Ramsey/Anoka County • Vehicle permit needed in Rum River Central Regional Park • No on-site rentals

-The Rum River is one of the Twin Cities’ most popular paddling spots for kayakers and canoeists.
-And for good reason.
+The Rum River is one of the Twin Cities’ most popular kayaking and canoeing destinations, and for good reason.

 The Rum is a designated Wild & Scenic River and a state water trail.
 The water is clear and clean, the shores are wooded the whole way, the launches are accessible and easy to use.

 My friend, Niki, and I kayaked 13 miles of the Rum River last week: from Rum River North County Park to the south end of Rum River Central Regional Park.

 It was the first time for both of us—a good example of living next door to a wonderful outdoor destination for many years without taking advantage of it!
 Now that I’ve been on it once I hope to make it an at-least-annual event.

 What’s to Love about Paddling the Rum River

 Much of the water in the metro area is murky and weedy.
 But the Rum River is beautiful!
 As mentioned already, the water is clear and clean.
 We didn’t see any trash along the banks, so the people who use it are respecting it.

 There’s plenty of private property along both shores, but it’s all wooded and natural.
 Once we were within Rum River Central, it’s park on the west shore and private property on the east shore.